 On my calendar, I mark likely tides and session windows well in advance and this allows me to plan a session around optimal conditions.

-For corbina, ideally I look for a small swell (1- to 3-foot) and an outgoing tide a couple of hours after the high until an hour off the low – a state that leaves lots of sand crabs exposed whilst still offering enough water close to shore on the average beach to keep the fish within casting range.
+For corbina, ideally I look for a small swell (1- to 3-foot) and an early morning, outgoing tide a couple of hours after the high until an hour off the low – a state that leaves lots of sand crabs exposed whilst still offering enough water close to shore on the average beach to keep the fish within casting range.

-If you’re keen on sight fishing for corbina, the best tides are as follows: aim to fish an early morning minus or negative tide, which happens when the tidal swing is so wide that it water retreats to below the average low tide mark.
+If you’re keen on sight fishing for corbina, the best tides are as follows: aim to fish an early morning minus or negative tide which happens when the tidal swing is so wide that it water retreats to below the average low tide mark.

 This exposes lots of structure and during summer months, corbina love to hunt these shallows on beaches with shallow inclines and lots of skinny water for sand crabs and food items.